-Whether you’re chartering a boat for a day, embarking on a multi-day excursion, or joining an organized tour, Squaremouth makes it easy to find, compare, and purchase sailing travel insurance.
+Whether you’re chartering a boat for a day, embarking on a multi-day excursion, or joining an organized tour, Squaremouth has policies that can protect your trip.

 Sailing insurance can reimburse medical costs, such as hospital bills and doctor visits, if you get injured or ill at any point during your trip.
 This includes sailing-specific accidents like slipping on a wet deck or getting hurt while reefing the mainsail during severe weather conditions.
 This coverage is essential if you’re traveling overseas in a region where U.S. health insurance is not accepted.